 On the strength of that successful remote experience, in August 2020 we began our transition to be a permanent remote-first company.
 That doesn’t mean we’re remote-only.
 Our culture is built upon shared moments, and there are some things that are still done best in person.
-That’s why we evolved our property strategy to convert existing office space that was designed for an office-centric culture into remote-friendly collaboration centres across the world.
+That’s why we evolved our real estate strategy to convert existing office space that was designed for an office-centric culture into remote-friendly collaboration centers across the world.
 As part of that strategy, we have an office fit for 250 team members at WeWork 501 Boylston Street in Boston, and provide some of our global team members elsewhere with WeWork All Access passes.

-Prioritising work-life harmony
+Prioritizing work-life harmony